IntersectMBO/lsm-tree/README.md

 The complexities are described in terms of the following variables and
 constants:

-- The variable *n* refers to the number of *physical* table entries.
+- The variable $`n`$ refers to the number of *physical* table entries.
 A *physical* table entry is any key–operation pair, e.g., `Insert k v` or `Delete k`, whereas a *logical* table entry is determined by all physical entries with the same key.
-If the variable *n* is used to describe the complexity of an operation that involves multiple tables, it refers to the sum of all table entries.
+If the variable $`n`$ is used to describe the complexity of an operation that involves multiple tables, it refers to the sum of all table entries.

-- The variable *o* refers to the number of open tables and cursors in the session.
+- The variable $`o`$ refers to the number of open tables and cursors in the session.

-- The variable *s* refers to the number of snapshots in the session.
+- The variable $`s`$ refers to the number of snapshots in the session.

-- The variable *b* usually refers to the size of a batch of inputs/outputs.
+- The variable $`b`$ usually refers to the size of a batch of inputs/outputs.
 Its precise meaning is explained for each occurrence.

-- The constant *B* refers to the size of the write buffer, which is a configuration parameter.
+- The constant $`B`$ refers to the size of the write buffer, which is determined by the `TableConfig` parameter `confWriteBufferAlloc`.

-- The constant *T* refers to the size ratio of the table, which is a configuration parameter.
+- The constant $`T`$ refers to the size ratio of the table, which is determined by the `TableConfig` parameter `confSizeRatio`.

-- The constant *P* refers to the the average number of key–value pairs that fit in a page of memory.
+- The constant $`P`$ refers to the the average number of key–value pairs that fit in a page of memory.

 #### Disk I/O cost of operations <span id="performance_time" class="anchor"></span>

-The following table summarises the cost of the operations on LSM-trees measured in the number of disk I/O operations.
+The following table summarises the worst-case cost of the operations on LSM-trees measured in the number of disk I/O operations.
 If the cost depends on the merge policy or merge schedule, then the table contains one entry for each relevant combination.
-Otherwise, the merge policy and/or merge schedule is listed as N/A.
+Otherwise, the merge policy and/or merge schedule is listed as N/A. The merge policy and merge schedule are determined by the `TableConfig` parameters `confMergePolicy` and `confMergeSchedule`.

 <table>
 <thead>